arxhr007/prankware/README.md

-# invisible-malware
+# prankware

 so this is confusing python program (like a malware , but not malware)

-this script will add and zero witdh character to ever file and folder from home directory in linux
+this script will add and zero witdh character to every file and folder from home directory in linux

-well i cant explain it ...read it yourself........